January – March

 16 February – Thousands of nurses and co-workers form picket lines outside British hospitals as they go on strike in protest against what they see as inadequate NHS funding.

-I had first seen The Stone Roses in 1987 (read loads more of my Stone Roses adventures here) at Dingwalls in Camden, supporting The Raw Herbs and was completely smitten.
-I checked the music press each week to see when they would come back down south and it was a few months until I saw they were due to play in London again.
+I checked the music press each week to see when The Stone Roses would come back down south and it was a few months until I saw they were due to play in London again.
 They were to support The La’s back at Dingwalls on 29 February 1988.
-Another Panic Station night.
-‘There She Goes’ had come out a little earlier in the year and obviously I loved it.

 Danny and I had both been banging on to our friends about The Stone Roses, so we took Danny’s mate Gary Wollen with us.